JunjieLeiCoe/causal_inferences_s2020/session1/assignment/assignment1_Junjie.md

      this study studies the human social behavior when respoding to new policies;

    - This study demostrated that some **policies** might not woking but they are highly correlated with the observed data & pattern/time series trend.
+Also, there are 2 subtle factors such as increased incarceration, teh decline of crack and legalized aboration that are actually driving the decline of crime rates;